A big undertaking

 Supporting the Green Building Council

-One instance is our sponsorship of the New Zealand Green Building Council (NZGBC), a not-for-profit industry organisation that administers the Green Star and Homestar sustainability rating systems and advocates for better building.
+One instance is our support of the New Zealand Green Building Council (NZGBC), a not-for-profit industry organisation that administers the Green Star and Homestar sustainability rating systems and advocates for better building.
 This partnership helps to align APL with the latest in green building practice and thinking.

-Given the role that windows and doors play in the health of a home or building – such as through thermal gain, ventilation, natural light and weather tightness - sponsoring the NZGBC is a natural fit.
+Given the role that windows and doors play in the health of a home or building – such as through thermal gain, ventilation, natural light and weather tightness - partnering with the NZGBC is a natural fit.
 We’ve put our money where our mouth is at our new Hautapu site, too, where our building has achieved a 5-Green Star Industrial Design rating and is on its way to achieving a built rating.

 And Sustainable Coastlines